byudevelopers/BYUFreeFood/README.md

 Once you are done making your own changes and you are ready to put them in the main branch, go to github.com and open a pull-request from your branch.
 Get a club officer to review it and they will merge it into the master branch!!

+If for some reason you want to reset everything you've done, use the following command.
+THIS WILL ERASE ALL WORK UNTIL THE PREVIOUS GIT PULL `git reset HEAD --hard`

 DO NOT merge or push to `master` without talking to a club officer!

 ## To set up your expo package...